Readings: Book of Exodus 17:8-13; Second Letter of Saint Paul to Timothy 3:14-4:2;

 “Whoever prays well, lives well,” the great Church Father Saint Augustine of Hippo once said.
 That is certainly the teaching of Jesus and valid for us today as well.
 That doesn’t mean knowing all the right formulae, but asking from the heart for all that we need from our God: patience, love, perseverance, forgiveness, gentleness, humility, peace and contentment with what we have and who we are.
-These are some of the basics I hold dear but always desiring that they might increase within me.
-Maybe these are yours as well or others come to mind.
+These are some of the basics we should hold dear, but always desiring that they might increase within us.

 The Lord loves us without measure and calls us to intensify the bonds of love between individuals and families, communities and nations, to form in Christ one body.
 We are called to do this everywhere and at all times, never losing patience, as Saint Paul asks of Timothy in the second lesson at Mass today.

 We come to church to worship God, to pray for our needs, and those of the entire world.
 We may feel fragile and insignificant, not capable of making an impact by our seemingly small lives or efforts.
 However, God accepts each and every one of us, with outstretched hands, and is always ready to hear and answer us with grace that never fails.
 Let us rejoice in this great gift from a God who loves us with infinite love.